htz1992213/ReSNAP/README.md

 # re_ml
-A code base to a train machine learning potential for Re
+re_ml is a code base to train an atomic potential for Re using machine learning from DFT calculation data.

+## Reguirements
+PyCDT requires ase, tqdm, lammps, shutil, sklearn, pymatgen (and their dependencies).